 In addition, Michigan law dictates that all employee drivers carry minimum automobile insurance.

 9. Keep up with on-going requirements.

 To ensure your business complies with applicable laws, remain informed with the various state, federal, and local regulations affecting your specific industry and/or business entity.

 In Michigan, all LLCs must file an annual statement with the Department of Licensing and Regulatory Affairs.
-A pre-printed annual statement, BCS/CD-2700, will be mailed to the LLC’s resident agent at the registered office approximately three months prior to the due date.
+A pre-printed annual statement, BCS/CD-2700, will be mailed to the LLC’s registered agent at the registered office approximately three months prior to the due date.
 You can file the report online or by mail.
 There is a $25.00 filing fee.

 All corporations doing business in Michigan are also required to file an annual report with the Department of Licensing and Regulatory Affairs.
-A pre-printed annual report, BCS/CD-2500, will be mailed to the corporation's resident agent at the registered office approximately three months prior to the due date.
+A pre-printed annual report, BCS/CD-2500, will be mailed to the corporation's registered agent at the registered office approximately three months prior to the due date.
 The annual report can be filed online or by mail.
 There is a $25.00 filing fee.

 How much does it cost to register a business name in Michigan?